elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

 ## Indexing
-- index is a data structure that allows you speed up reads on a speicific key. it's make queries run faster especially those that are run frequently.
+- index is a data structure that allows you speed up reads on a specific key. it's make queries run faster especially those that are run frequently.
 - index on the user id is a good example of an index.

 ## Primary Key Vs Secondary key
-- the primary key is about clusetering the heap about this key and we have to maintain order. called **Index Organized Table** in oracle.
+- the primary key is about clustering the heap about this key and we have to maintain order. called **Index Organized Table** in oracle.
 - The secondary Key is a pointer to row on the disk it's not ordered.
 - in postgres there is no more than secondary index.